CSC207-UofT/course-project-sports-agents/phase1/progress_report.md

 # Progress Report

 ## Open questions your group is struggling with
-Should teams store player objects for every season?
+Should teams store player names for every season?
 What other use cases should we consider for the fantasy league aspect of our app?

 ## What has worked well so far with your design